 Bottom line: Cutting down on saturated and trans fats, while including small amounts of good fats in your diet, provides valuable nutrients, satiety and enjoyment of food.

-6. Aerobic exercise is better than resistance training because you burn lots of kilojoules
+6. Aerobic exercise is better than resistance training for burning kilojoules

 Bottom line: Aim for a combination of aerobic exercise and resistance training.

-7. Celery has “negative calories” because it requires more energy to digest than it contains
+7. Celery has "negative calories" because it uses more energy to digest than it contains

 Various foods – mostly fruits and vegetables – attract the claim that they are "negative calorie".
 While it's true some require more energy to digest than others, none requires more energy than it contains.